oleks/eduroam-wpa_supplicant/README.md

 3. Similarly, set the `anonymous_identity` to either `anonymous@ku.dk`
    or simply `@ku.dk`.
-Using an anonymous identity does not reveal your identity to anyone but the home university — eduroam calls home to verify you identity and password every time you login from another location.
+Using an anonymous identity does not reveal your identity to anyone but the home university — eduroam calls home to verify your identity and password every time you login from another location.
 4. Set the password hash to match your university password (see below).